-In the early days British currency, or sterling, was in short supply in New South Wales.
+In the early days, British currency (sterling) was in short supply in New South Wales.
 Much of it was exchanged for imported goods and therefore left the colony.
 This led to a widespread barter system, where rum was often exchanged for other goods.
 By punching a hole through Spanish pieces of eight, Governor Macquarie’s administration created the holey dollar, which was only acceptable within the colony, alleviating the crisis.

 According to the Royal Australian Mint, the only currency that arrived with the First Fleet was 300 pounds in English coinage held by the Governor, and other foreign currency held by private individuals.
 This included English coins as well as Dutch guilders, Indian rupees and Spanish reales.
 As the supply of coinage diminished, the use of rum as a trading commodity increased, benefiting a privileged group of marine corps officers (who became known as the Rum Corps) and other wealthy citizens who could import the liquor.
 In 1806 Governor Bligh tried to prohibit the use of rum as a currency, inciting rebellion among his officers.